How to Start an LLC in Massachusetts? (Step by Step Guide)

 Writing on a table top with different people

-Step 1: Choose a Name for the Massachusetts LLC
+2. Choose a Name for Your Massachusetts LLC (Mandatory)

 Future LLC owners in Massachusetts will have to choose a unique name for their company.

-You have to comply with the following guidelines to ensure that your desired business name is approved by the state:
+There are specific guidelines you must follow to ensure that your desired business name is approved by the state:

-• The name cannot be the same as an already existing business.
+• The name cannot be the same as that of an already existing business.

 • It must include the words "Limited Liability Company" or its abbreviation, "LLC."

-• LLC name cannot contain certain words that are prohibited, such as "Bank," "Corporation," and "Insurance."
+• LLC names cannot contain certain words that are prohibited, such as "Bank," "Corporation," and "Insurance."

 • Terms and phrases that contain any words associated with a government agency are also not allowed.